 He dug a well, directed at the vault, made way for it, a straight path, and the wall is resting at its bay…

-One generation later Ha-Levi‘s daughter Judith together with her husband donated the women’s synagogue in Worms.
+One generation later Ha-Levi‘s daughter Judith together with her husband donated the women’s shul in Worms.

 Follow us on the »marked way« into this unique vault.